 Across Invezz, you will find comparison tables that display the features of different products (e.g. online brokers, trading tools, or cryptocurrency wallets) against each other.
-While all the reviews of these products published on Invezz are accurate and unbiased, companies are able to pay Invezz or offer partnership deals in exchange for favourable positioning in our comparison tables.
+While all the reviews of these products published on Invezz are accurate and unbiased, the tables may feature companies that we are affiliated with.

 This has no bearing on how these products are discussed in our content, and we also do not enter into deals with platforms we do not regard to be secure and trustworthy.